 Trinity does not follow any one school district's policy, but rather bases the decision on what the majority of the larger school districts do.
 In the event of bad weather during the school day, students will be dismissed when their buses arrive.
 Students who drive will be dismissed at the announced Trinity High School closing time or after the respective school district bus has picked up-depending on the situation.
 Sometimes a more distant school district may close early and send buses.
 If the roads are deteriorating, Trinity may dismiss student drivers from that district.
 If it is not snowing at that time, Trinity will wait until the announced dismissal.
 Because Trinity students are from so many areas and no two weather situations are alike, Trinity strives to make decisions in the best interest of the safety of the students.
 Cars may not be left on school property overnight when there is bad weather.

-School closings, school starting time delays, and early dismissals due to weather conditions will be announced on radio, television, Trinity's website, and alerts from One Call Now (OCN), a program we have acquired specifically for "blast" communications with parents.
+School closings, school starting time delays, and early dismissals due to weather conditions will be announced on radio, television, Trinity's website, and alerts from AP Notify, an alert system that is part of our Rediker database.

 TECHNOLOGY